djc/askama/book/src/filters.md

 {{"HELLO" | lower}}
 ```

 Askama has a collection of built-in filters, documented below, but can also include custom filters.
+Additionally, the `json` and `yaml` filters are included in the built-in filters,
+but are disabled by default.
+Enable them with Cargo features (see below for more information).

 ## Built-In Filters